Minato235/Dsa-Patters/AWS-NOTES_DEV/Basics1.md

 - Security Groups: Function as virtual firewalls, controlling inbound and outbound traffic to instances.
 - Instance Types: Various instance types optimized for different tasks (e.g., T2 for general purposes, C5 for compute-intensive tasks).

+Here's a combined and concise overview suitable for a README file, including examples for each cloud service model:

+---

+# Cloud Service Models Overview

+This document provides a brief overview of the different cloud service models, including examples for each category.

+## 1. Infrastructure as a Service (IaaS)

+Definition: IaaS provides virtualized computing resources over the internet, allowing users to rent infrastructure components like servers and storage.

+- Example 1: Amazon EC2 (Elastic Compute Cloud)
+  Offers scalable virtual servers where users can launch and manage instances.

+- Example 2: Microsoft Azure Virtual Machines
+  Provides the ability to create and manage virtual machines in the Azure cloud, offering a range of OS and configurations.

+---

+## 2. Platform as a Service (PaaS)

+Definition: PaaS provides a platform allowing developers to build, deploy, and manage applications without worrying about the underlying infrastructure.

+- Example 1: Google App Engine
+  A platform for developing and hosting applications in Google’s data centers, allowing developers to focus on code without managing infrastructure.

+- Example 2: Heroku
+  A cloud platform that enables developers to build, run, and operate applications entirely in the cloud, providing a simplified deployment process.

+---

+## 3. Software as a Service (SaaS)

+Definition: SaaS delivers software applications over the internet on a subscription basis, accessible via web browsers without installation.

+- Example 1: Salesforce
+  A cloud-based CRM platform that provides a range of applications for sales, service, marketing, and more.

+- Example 2: Google Workspace (formerly G Suite)
+  A suite of cloud-based productivity applications (like Gmail, Google Docs, and Google Drive) that can be accessed from anywhere.

+---

+## 4. Database as a Service (DBaaS)

+Definition: DBaaS offers database management and hosting services in the cloud, allowing users to access databases without managing the underlying infrastructure.

+- Example 1: Amazon RDS (Relational Database Service)
+  A managed database service that makes it easy to set up, operate, and scale relational databases in the cloud.

+- Example 2: Azure SQL Database
+  A fully managed relational database service in Microsoft Azure that handles maintenance, backups, and scaling automatically.

+---

+## 5. Function as a Service (FaaS)

+Definition: FaaS is a serverless computing model that allows users to run individual functions or pieces of code in response to events without managing servers.

+- Example 1: AWS Lambda
+  A serverless computing service that allows users to run code in response to events without provisioning servers, charging only for the execution time.

+- Example 2: Google Cloud Functions
+  A serverless execution environment that lets users run code in response to events without managing the underlying infrastructure.

 ---

  4. High Availability and Fault Tolerance
 - Using Multiple AZs: Deploying resources in multiple AZs within a region increases fault tolerance.
 If one AZ experiences issues, the others can continue handling traffic.